jEnbuska/react-proxy-state/README.md

 ### 4. Eventhandler Proxies
-Context state proxie that is passed to eventhandler outputs is a Proxy of ***Branch*** instance. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy Branches are nodes in a tree like datastructure that's role as a whole is to represent the underlying context state.
+Context state proxie that is passed to eventhandler outputs is a Proxy of ***Branch*** instance. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy

+Branches are nodes in a tree like datastructure that's role as a whole is to represent the underlying context state.
+#####This datastructure is lazilly only partially created when ever state is changed from inside actions creators

 A single Branch node providers an interface for reading and updating the particular node of the state.